miaohchen/learngit/readme.txt

 git is useful
 test git add
 test git commit
-creating a new branch is quick
+creating a new branch is quick&& simple